Airport (1970 film): Plot

-Ada Quonsett manages to evade the TGA employee assigned the task of putting her on a flight back to Los Angeles.
-Enchanted by the idea of a trip to Rome, she talks her way past the gate agent, boards Flight 2, and happens to sit next to Guerrero.
-When Flight 2's crew is made aware of Guerrero's presence and possible intentions, they turn the plane back toward Chicago without informing the passengers.
-Once Ada is discovered, her help is enlisted by the crew to get to Guerrero's briefcase, but the ploy fails when a troublesome passenger interferes and returns the case to Guerrero.
+Ada Quonsett manages to evade the employee assigned the task of putting her on a flight back to Los Angeles.
+Enchanted by the idea of a trip to Rome, she talks her way past the gate agent, boards Flight 2 and sits next to Guerrero.
+When Flight 2's crew is made aware of Guerrero's situation, they turn the plane back toward Chicago without informing the passengers.
+Once the stowaway widow is discovered, her help is enlisted by the crew --- with the promise to her of a free lifetime travel-voucher --- to get to the briefcase, but the ploy fails.

-Demerest goes back into the passenger cabin and tries to persuade Guerrero not to trigger the bomb, informing him that his insurance policy has been nullified.
-Guerrero briefly moves to give Demerest the bomb, but just then another passenger exits the lavatory at the rear of the aircraft, and the same troublesome passenger yells out that Guerrero has a bomb.
-Guerrero runs into the lavatory and sets off the bomb, dying instantly and blowing a three-foot hole in the fuselage.
-Gwen, just outside the door, is injured in the explosion and subsequent explosive decompression, but the pilots retain control of the airplane.
+Demerest tries to persuade Guerrero not to trigger the bomb, informing him that his insurance policy has been nullified.
+Guerrero moves to give Demerest the bomb, but then runs into the lavatory and sets it off, dying and blowing a three-foot hole in the rear fuselage.
+Gwen and some other passengers are seriously injured in the explosion and subsequent explosive decompression, but the pilots retain control of the 707.
+However, flight control is severely hindered due to the blast damage.

-With all airports east of Chicago unusable due to bad weather, Flight 2 returns to Lincoln for an emergency landing.
-Due to the bomb damage, Demerest demands the airport's longest runway, Runway 29, which is still closed due to the stuck airliner.
-Bakersfeld orders the plane to be pushed off the runway by snowplows, despite the costly damage they would do to it.
-Patroni, who is "taxi-qualified" on 707s, has been trying to move the stuck aircraft in time for Demerest's damaged aircraft to land.
-By exceeding the 707's engine operating parameters, Patroni frees the stuck jet without damage, allowing Runway 29 to be reopened just in time for the crippled TGA Flight 2 to land.
+With all eastern airports closed due to bad weather, Flight 2 returns to Lincoln for an emergency landing.
+Demerest knows that a fatal crash landing would happen if they attempt to land on the shorter Runway 22, and thus demands the airport's longest runway, Runway 29, which is still closed due to the stuck airliner.
+Bakersfeld orders that plane be sacrificed and forcibly pushed off by snowplows.
+However, Patroni goes ahead and manages to free the stuck aircraft without damage by defying the specified engine and structural limit requirements, allowing Runway 29 to be reopened just in time for the crippled Flight 2 to land.
+His assistant declares that the feat was "impossible" according to the manual, to which Patroni replies "That's one nice thing about the 707.
+It can do everything but read."

-As the shaken passengers exit the plane, a hysterical Inez searches in vain for her dead husband.
-Demerest's wife sees him accompanying Gwen's stretcher as he says he'll go with her to the hospital.
-Bakersfield and Tanya leave together, heading to her apartment for much needed rest and breakfast.
+As the passengers exit, a tearful Inez apologizes for her husband's actions.
+Demerest's wife sees him accompanying Gwen's stretcher as he intends to go with Gwen to the hospital.
+Demerest has by now decided he wants her to go through with her pregnancy.
+Ada Quonsett enjoys her reward of free first-class travel on TGA.
+Bakersfeld and Tanya leave together, heading to her apartment for "rest" and breakfast.

-In a brief epilogue, Ada is enjoying her reward of free first-class travel on TGA.
-But as she arrives at the gate, she laments that it was "much more fun the other way."